 GISCOLLECTIVE

-The GISCollective team is building an open-source mapping platform.
-Its goal is to make it easy for a wide array of entities to collaborate on projects that benefit from GeoData collection and management.
+The GISCollective team built an open-source mapping platform, with the goal of making it easy for a wide array of entities to collaborate on projects that benefit from GeoData collection and management.
 Without the need of specialized GIS knowledge, groups who participate in ecology, science, activism, administration, or local communities can benefit from a complete, versatile, and modern solution.
 Honey Bee Watch's mapping platform was developed by GISCollective.